activitystream/slate/source/includes/as-api/_aspects.md

   }
 }
 ```
-If an event specifies a geolocation then Activity Stream resolves it and provides additional information for it.
+If an event specifies a (geo) location then Activity Stream resolves it and provides additional information for it.

 After enrichment* the aspect returns location specific information.